DAX - Deutsche Aktienindex

 1. Trend Following

 Trend following involves identifying the direction of the market and making trades in that direction.
-For instance, if the Dax is in a strong uptrend, traders might look for buying opportunities.
+For instance, if the DAX is in a strong uptrend, traders might look for buying opportunities.

 2. Swing Trading